POWER-KI/GPT/DEMO-02/READme.md

 <a href="https://youtu.be/YtjLV1ioVFk" target="_blank"><img src="https://img.youtube.com/vi/YtjLV1ioVFk/0.jpg" alt="Video Thumbnail" width="240" height="180"></a>

-It is supplied in Open Source executable to allow interested parties to study it.
+It is supplied as Open Source executable to allow interested parties to study it.

 See other demo in our<a href="https://github.com/POWER-KI/GPT"> GPT DEMO page</a>.